dino-dna/informed-citizen/readme.md

 ## contributing

-to learn how develop and contribute, see [contributing.md](./.github/contributing.md)
+to learn how it works, or to learn how to develop and contribute, see [contributing.md](./.github/contributing.md)